mostafaznv/larupload/README.md

 - Easy to use

 ## Requirements:
-- Laravel 8.* or higher
+- Laravel 10.* or higher
+- PHP 8.1 or higher
 - GD library
 - FFMPEG